Does Blue Cross Blue Shield Cover Cataract Surgery?

 When Medicare Part B pays for cataract surgery, the Part B annual deductible will apply and the beneficiary will typically be responsible for a 20% coinsurance of the Medicare-approved amount after they meet their deductible.

-A Medicare beneficiary who only has Part B could pay an average of $565 out of pocket for cataract surgery.
+A Medicare beneficiary who only has Part B could pay an average of $573 out of pocket for cataract surgery in 2023.
 Some Medicare Advantage plans may have lower deductibles, or they may cover cataract surgery with lower copay or coinsurance amounts than Original Medicare.

 Depending on your Blue Cross Blue Shield Medicare Advantage plan, you may need to have the surgery performed by an in-network doctor to maximize your coverage.
 Before signing up for a BCBS Medicare plan, you can confirm with a licensed insurance agent or online that your doctor accepts the Blue Cross Blue Shield plan.